American Home Shield: Company Overview

 - Large contractor network means quicker appointment scheduling in most areas

-- Coverage of pre-existing conditions that other companies deny
+- Coverage of unknown pre-existing conditions that other companies deny

-- High coverage caps on HVAC and major systems compared to competitors
+- High HVAC coverage caps compared to budget competitors

 Common Complaints

-- Long repair delays — customers report waiting weeks or months for parts or repairs
+- Long repair delays.
+Customers report waiting weeks (sometimes a month or more) for HVAC repairs or replacements

 AHS vs. Competitors: How Does It Stack Up?